image-js/image-js-docs/docs/Basics/Working with Images.md

 ### Properties

 In ImageJS an image is an object where its data is represented as a typed array.
-There are properties that a user should pay attention to and it is crucial to understand what they represent.
+Besides some obvious ones like width and height there are properties that a user should pay attention to and it is crucial to understand what they represent.

-- width : horizontal length of an image.

-- height : vertical length of an image.

 - [Color model](../Glossary.md#color-model 'internal link on glossary'): the abstract model of how pixel colors are formed.